OpenShiftDemos/containerizing-apps-2021/workshop/content/exercise4.md

 Login to OpenShift & connect to your project:

 **_NOTE:_** Your password for OpenShift is the same password you used to login to the Summit web interface.
+Probably the name of the city you are in.
+Ask your instructor if you can't remember.

 ```bash
 oc login -u $OS_USER